8 Films for 8 Days this Reconciliation Week

 These incredible Australian films highlight some of the most important and unforgettable stories and performances from Indigenous Australians.

-Scroll down and pick out any or all of these essential Australian films to watch this Reconciliation Week, and learn about the shared histories and cultures of our country.
+Scroll down and pick out any or all of these essential Australian films to watch and learn about the shared histories and cultures of our country.

 1. The Tracker (2002)